maiku1008/maiku1008.github.io/_posts/2019-09-22-zsh-jump-workon.md

 ## Moving around seemlessly between projects

 Now you can jump anywhere in your directory tree, and switch virtual environments as your heart desires.
-But how do we make the experience more seamless?
+But how do we make the experience even more seamless?

 We can hack our bashrc / zshrc file by adding a snippet of bash, which will run every time we `cd` into a new directory, checking the presence of a `.venv` file.